Westie22/rock-paper-scissors/README.md

 - This site-css is inspried and taken by Code Institute project "Love Maths".
 - This site is also inspired by this [YouTube](https://www.youtube.com/watch?v=EfAl9bwzVZk&t=5063s) channel.
 - This site is learned by are learned from [W3schools](https://www.w3schools.com/) site.
+- This project is also learned by [Stackoverflow.com](https://stackoverflow.com/).

 ### Media
 - The rock, paper, scissors images are from this open source site [Seekpng](https://www.seekpng.com/).